Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 We are using the containers created by sdesilva26, more info about them can be found <a href="https://github.com/sdesilva26/docker-spark/blob/master/TUTORIAL.md">here</a>.

-To use Spark, we enter into the container used to submit changes to our worker.
+To use Spark, you need to enter into the container used to submit changes to our worker.

 ```
   docker exec -it spark-submit bash
 ```

-From within the container we can jump into a scala shell using
+From within the container you can jump into a scala shell using

 ```
   $SPARK_HOME/bin/spark-shell --conf spark.executor.memory=1G --conf spark.executor.cores=1 --master spark://spark-master:7077